muratk5n/thirdwave/en/README.md

 After the fall of the Berlin Wall this was the state the Dems were in;
 lost in the woods, with a major chip on their shoulder, in a "copy Reps or die" attitude.
 If Reps deregulate, you do too.
 If they are for NAFTA, you are too.
-With so much agreement politics was reduced to arguing over climate, abortion, guns, blowjobs; there was nothing else to argue about.
+With so much agreement, politics was reduced to arguing over climate, abortion, guns, blowjobs; there was nothing else to argue about.